mocemapese/openlocate-ios/README.md

 ### Initialize tracking

-1. Add permission keys for location tracking in the `Info.plist` of your application. **Be sure to fill in your app name where appropriate (or edit the string as you see fit)**
+1. Add appropriate location usage descriptions to the `Info.plist` of your application. **Be sure to fill in your app name where appropriate (or edit the string as you see fit)**

 For **Xcode 9:**
 ```xml